MCLusardi/Haptic-Wayfinding/README.md

 To set a saved pose as a 2D Nav Goal:
 1. Run `python3 navigation.py` in `stretch_tutorials/src`
 2. Enter the lable of the saved pose you want to navigate to

+## Haptic Feedback
+All nodes controlling haptic feedback are in the `haptic_wayfinding` package

+To run Haptic Feedback alone:
+1. `roslaunch stretch_core stretch_driver.launch`
+2. `roslaunch stretch_core rplidar.launch`

+   **NOTE** the rplidar node will fail if the haptic motors are plugged in.
+Only plug in the haptic motors *AFTER* this command is run
+3. `roslaunch haptic_wayfinding rumble.launch`

+If you want to check the output of the `/haptic_rumble` topic (which dictates when the motors need to vibrate) run `rostopic echo /haptic_rumble`

+To run haptic feedback *with* autonomous navigation:
+1. `roslaunch stretch_navigation navigation.launch map_yaml:=${HELLO_FLEET_PATH}/maps/<map_name>.yaml`

+   **NOTE** since this command also launches rplidar, it will also fail if the haptic motors are plugged in.
+Plug them in *AFTER* this command is run
+2. Set the 2D Pose Estimate to robot's current pose in RViz
+3. `roslaunch haptic_wayfinding rumble.launch`
+4. Run `python3 navigation.py` in `stretch_tutorials/src`
+5. Enter the lable of the saved pose you want to navigate to

+Autonomous navigation will work the same, but now the motors will provide vibration feedback as the robot moves.